 The continuous glow of human civilization has plunged nocturnal wildlife into a state of confusion and vulnerability.
 Nighttime, once a cloak of protection for many creatures, has become a perilous time due to the pervasiveness of artificial light.
 For example, sea turtle hatchlings that depend on moonlit horizons to find their way to the sea are now often misdirected by beachfront lighting, leading them away from the water and into danger.
 This misguidance significantly lowers their chances of survival and poses a threat to the species’ future.

 Similarly, nocturnal birds that navigate by the stars and moonlight are often disoriented by bright city lights, leading to fatal collisions with buildings and other structures.
 Migratory patterns can be disrupted, causing birds to arrive too early or too late in their breeding grounds, impacting their reproductive success.
-Insects, too, are drawn to artificial lights, disrupting pollination networks and providing an unnatural abundance of prey for predators, which can alter the delicate balance of chains.
+Insects, too, are drawn to artificial lights, disrupting pollination networks and providing an unnatural abundance of prey for predators, which can alter the delicate balance of food chains.

 The disruption of dark and light cycles also affects the foraging and predator-prey dynamics of wildlife.
 Predators that rely on the cover of darkness to hunt may find their strategies less effective, while prey species may become more exposed to dangers.
 The change in light conditions can also interfere with the internal clocks of animals, affecting their circadian rhythms and hormonal balances, which are essential for processes such as metabolism and reproduction.